About the programme

 To be considered, interested candidates must meet the conditions shown under the entry requirements and apply for both the partnering master's course and the MBA in the same application cycle.

-Students enrolled on a partnering master's course for the 2018-19 academic year who are interested in the 1+1 programme can apply to join the 2019-20 MBA cohort by submitting an MBA application before the deadlines close for admission to the 2019-20 class.
+If you are currently enrolled on a partnering master's course in the 2018-19 academic year and are interested in the 1+1 programme, you can apply to join the 2019-20 MBA cohort by submitting an MBA application before the deadlines close for admission to the 2019-20 class.

 Applying to the master's course

 Please refer to the course page of your chosen master's course for details about the course, its requirements, deadline(s) and how to apply.

 Admission to the MBA is administered directly by the Saïd Business School.
 Please see the admissions process information on the the Saϊd Business School website for further details about the MBA, its requirements, deadline(s) and how to apply.
 When completing the online 1+1 MBA application via the Saïd Business School website, please make sure you select ‘1+1’ under the programme of interest.